 CBD is everywhere these days, from pharmacies to pet stores.
 Chances are, you’ve heard about it from someone you know, or maybe you’ve tried it yourself.
 While its benefits for people are pretty well-known, a growing number of pet parents are using it to help their fur-babies as well.
 Unfortunately, as with any mega-trend, there’s about as much legit info circulating as there are myths and misconceptions.
 We’re here to set the record straight on five widespread lies about CBD oil for dogs.

 Any company that claims CBD is a “cure” is a bit ‘ol liar.
 CBD cannot cure any condition in humans or pets, and it’s illegal for companies to advertise, suggesting that it can.
 What CBD can do, however, is to alleviate symptoms of a broad array of conditions.
-It’s proven to be a safe, effective treatment for ailments ranging from chronic pain and arthritis to anxiety and nausea and vomiting.
+It’s proven to be a safe, effective support for the health of your pet, especially their nervous system and musculoskeletal system.
 Always talk to your veterinarian to discuss how to incorporate CBD to supplement your pet’s rounded health regimen.

 There are hundreds of CBD companies out there producing a vast array of products.
 If you’re new to the scene, it may be hard to tell one from another.
 They all have CBD; what could be that different?
 A lot, actually.